| ||||||||||||

 Rome (Civitavecchia)From: Wind Surf Cruise Review

-Civitavecchia is the seaport for Rome, Italy.
+Civitavecchia is the deep-water port for Rome, Italy.
 The city is about 1 hour 10 minutes from Rome's Termini Station by commuter train, and Leonardo da Vinci Airport at Fiumicino is 45-60 minutes from the cruise terminal by coach transfer or taxi.
 On the Wind Surf's Marseille-Rome cruise, Civitavecchia was the final port.
 The ship arrived at 7 a.m., and passengers disembarked in groups according to their flight times.
 All guests were asked to leave the ship by 8:30 a.m. so the crew could get ready for the next cruise.
-Civitavecchia is overshadowed by Rome, and to most cruisers, it's simply a turnaround port.
-However, the city has a long history and is blessed with its share of tourist attractions.
+Civitavecchia is overshadowed by Rome, and to most cruisers, it's simply an arrival or departure port.
+However, the city has a long history, and it's popular with Italians as a seaside resort.
 It's also a gateway to other places of interest along the coast, such as the Etruscan tombs at Tarquinia and the thermal baths of La Ficonella.
 Ferries to Sardinia depart from Civitavecchia.
-For tourist information, visit Civitavecchia.com or the English-language Civitavecchia section of the Porto di Roma Web site.
-If you're flying through Leonardo da Vinci International Airport at Fiumicino or Rome's smaller Ciampino Airport, get terminal maps and other practical advice at Aeroporti di Roma.
-And if you need hotel information for Rome or Fiumicino, see our Rome accommodations guide and Rome airport hotel listings at Europe for Visitors.
+For more information, see our 35-page Civitavecchia section at Rome for Visitors.
 Next page: Wind Surf photo gallery

 |